 - Debut April 18, 1951

 - Born October 28, 1925 in Aguadilla, P.R.

 - Died March 1, 1988 in Aguadilla, P.R.

 Luis "Canena" Márquez became the third Puerto Rican to play in the Major Leagues (after Hiram Bithorn and Luis Olmo).
 Márquez played in a total of 68 games in the majors, split in two seasons between the Boston Braves, Chicago Cubs, and Pittsburgh Pirates.

 Marquez was the first black player signed by the Yankees (in 1949), after playing for several years in the Negro Leagues.
 However, the contract was voided by the commissioner and Marquez ended up property of the Cleveland Indians.
 In 1950 he was with Portland, hitting .311 and leading the PCL with 38 stolen bases.
 He was drafted by the Boston Braves after the 1950 season and made his major league debut with them in 1951.

-Marquez played Puerto Rico professional baseball starting 1944, and continued to play there in winters while he played professionally in the U.S. He joined the Negro Leagues in the U.S. in 1946, playing with the Homestead Grays from 1946-48.
-After signing with the white leagues, he was sent first to Newark before coming to Portland.
-Later, after his debut in the majors, he played for Milwaukee, Toledo, Dallas, Portland again, and in Mexico for Poza Rica.
+Marquez played Puerto Rico professional baseball starting 1944, and continued to play there in winters while he played professionally in the U.S. He joined the Negro Leagues in the U.S. in 1946, playing with the Homestead Grays from 1946 to 1948.
+After signing with organized baseball, he was sent first to the Newark Bears before coming to the Portland Beavers.
+Later, after his debut in the majors, he played for the Milwaukee Brewers, Toledo Mud Hens, Dallas Rangers, Portland again, and in Mexico for the Poza Rica Petroleros.
 He then coached in Puerto Rico, and after baseball was a sports and recreation instructor.
 Source: Aguadilla